aria-ml/dataeval/docs/source/reference/glossary.md

     See {term}`Deep Neural Network (DNN)`

 Torch (PyTorch)
-    Torch (or Pytorch) is an open-source {term}`machine learing<Machine Learning (ML)>` library.
+    Torch (or Pytorch) is an open-source {term}`machine learning<Machine Learning (ML)>` library.
 One of its core packages provides a flexible N-dimensional array (also called a Tensor) data structure used by many machine learning algorithms.
 It supports routines for manipulation and calculation using Tensors.
 PyTorch is a library written for the Python programming language.

 True Negative Rate (TN)
     A measure of {term}`machine learning<Machine Learning (ML)>` model accuracy.
 It measures the frequency a negative prediction was found for a negative ground truth value.